 From 2010 to 2015, I was teaching in the Addictions and Community Services Worker diploma program at Everest College, Scarborough.
 As a Lead Instructor, I was teaching all 15 core courses in which students were studying about the fundamentals of addiction and its impact on individuals, families, and different populations and communities.
 They learned about assessment and treatment planning procedures, treatment models and counselling approaches with individuals, families and groups, relapse prevention and case management skills, ethics and communication, psychology and pharmacology.

-Since 2016, as a partial-load professor, I have been teaching psychology, communications, and addiction courses in the School of English and Liberal Studies at Seneca College, Toronto.
+Since 2016, as a part-time professor, I have been teaching psychology, communications, and addiction courses in the School of English and Liberal Studies at Seneca College, Toronto.